 What did life look like before becoming a studio owner?

-I moved over from Canada to become an actor.
-As an actor, I was taking gigs and going on tour alongside working in various bars and hospitality roles.
-I ended up doing my Yoga Teacher Training at Hotpod Yoga and taught at various Hotpod Studios in London for 2 or 3 years before taking over Hotpod Yoga Dulwich.
+I moved over from Canada to train as an actor.
+Life as an actor was exciting: I was taking gigs and going on tour alongside working in various bars, gyms, and hospitality roles.
+In addition to this, I was regularly practicing yoga as an escape from the pace and unpredictability of my professional life.
+I embarked on my teacher training in Rishikesh, India, and taught at various Hotpod Studios in London for 2 – 3 years before taking over Hotpod Yoga Dulwich.

 What made you want to become a studio owner?

-Coming out of lockdown, I desired an opportunity for more growth within my own life.
-With performing and yoga teaching, I felt like there was a ceiling to how much growth I could achieve.
-With acting, you work super hard but the results are not necessarily reflective of the work you put in, which can be demoralising over time.
-Come lockdown, all my work disappeared.
-And it was kind of a reckoning point where I had to decide, is this sustainable long term?
-I wanted to build something more stable that could stand on its own and allow me to visit my family in Canada.
+Coming out of lockdown, I desired an opportunity for growth- both personal and professional; I wanted to build something.
+With performing and yoga teaching, I felt like there was a ceiling to how much I could achieve.
+With acting, you can hustle super hard but the results are not necessarily reflective of the work you put in, which can be demoralising over time.
+On top of this, I had a pretty full-on teaching schedule, and there are only so many classes one can teach in a week.
+Come lockdown, all my work disappeared; it was kind of a reckoning where I had to decide, is this sustainable long term?
+I wanted to build something more stable that could stand on its own and allow me to live a life that was both financially sustainable and fulfilling.

 How would you describe the Hotpod Dulwich Community?

-I would describe the Hotpod Dulwich community as just amazing.
-I am so proud of the community that everyone here has managed to build and that’s not just me.
+I would describe the Hotpod Dulwich community as genuinely more than I ever could have imagined.
+It’s a group of interesting, diverse, passionate, kind humans, and I count myself privileged to be a part of it.
+It’s a testament to every single person who comes through our doors- not just me.
 It’s the teachers that we have, who are the friendliest people you will ever meet and will make even the most terrified first- timers feel welcome.
-It’s also our students, who are chatting with each other on the way in, getting to know each other’s lives in really nice and intimate ways.
-There is community outside of this space that people are forging, it’s connections beyond just these walls, beyond just our mats.
-It feels like this is the first chance I’ve had in London to feel like I’m a part of a community and that it’s a good place to be.
+It’s also our students, who are chatting with each other on the way in, getting to know each other and forming bonds that extend beyond the studio.
+These connections go beyond just these walls, beyond just our mats.
+This is my first experience of true ‘community’ in the madness that is London, and that’s really special.

 How has HQ supporting you in running your business?

-Despite picking up things quickly, I don’t think that I have a business background whatsoever and come much more from a creative standpoint.
-The HQ support has been invaluable.
-Everything from the initial buying, down to now where it’s running as a nice little business, there have been people there every step of the way.
-The systems and structures that are in place are very well explained, very easily graspable and if you are good at just following those instructions, you will already have a successful business.
-You have the freedom to put in your own kind of creativity and your own flare.
+Despite picking up things quickly, I don’t have a business background.
+The HQ support has been invaluable and constant through my HPY journey.
+Everything from the initial purchase, to a rocky first year, to now where things are running smoothly, the support has been there every step of the way.
+The systems and structures that are in place are very well explained, so at a bare minimum, if you are good at just following those instructions, you will be well on your way to a successful business.
+Then, once those basics are solid, you’ll have the freedom to add your own creative flare and make it your own.

 What does your work/life balance look like?

 My work life balance is in flux.
-I think that’s a good thing, that’s how I want it.
-The day is mine and I can choose how to spend it.
+I think that can be a good thing.
+Some days I feel I get the balance right, other days I miss the mark, but I think that’s being a business owner for ya!
+I do have some control as to how I spend my days.
 If there’s an emergency at the studio, I can be here.
-If not, I can be doing something a bit more forward thinking.
-I find that I get out what I put into it.
+If not, I can be doing something some forward thinking and planning.
+I find that in general, I get out what I put into it.
 So, if I’m if I’m prioritising the work, I will get outcomes that are positive in the studio.
-That it is elastic enough that it can accommodate me.
-It’s flexible enough that I can decide what to do with my day.
+Even though it’s not always perfect, I’m definitely afforded the amount of control over my time that I would have dreamed of just a few years ago.

 Allie, Hotpod Yoga Belgravia Studio Owner.